aalexander3/forecast-vr-frontend/README.md

 # Forecast VR
-Forecast VR is a web app built by [Arren Alexander].
-The app renders a virtual visual representation of current conditions of 21 major cities around the world.
+Forecast VR is a react and redux web app built by [Arren Alexander].
+The app renders a virtual reality representation of current conditions of 21 major cities around the world.
 The application uses the [Dark Sky API] for its source of weather information.

 ## View
 Forcast VR is on heroku!
 You can view the deployed app [here]!